The Van Alen

 Individual leaseholders are personally responsible for the cost of rectifying any damage caused while they or their tenants are moving in or out.

 When people live in close proximity, it is necessary to set out rules to allow all residents to live together without undue disturbance.
 Please control the level of sound from your radio or television or sound system so as to confine it to your own dwelling at all times.
-When returning to the building after 10pm, please make as little noise as possible in the communal areas.
+When returning to the building after10pm, please make as little noise as possible in the communal areas.
+Please only drop glass bottles into the recycling bin, in the bin store, between 9am and 9pm, please remember there are flats very near the bin store.

-- Residents must only park in the designated parking spaces and must park in the space allocated to their apartment or house unless they have been given prior permission by another resident to park in his or her designated parking space
+- Residents must only park in the designated parking spaces and must park in the space allocated to their apartment or mews house unless they have been given prior permission by another resident to park in their designated parking space.

-- Residents who give permission for their designated parking space to be used by any other person on a regular basis must provide to the management company such information regarding the use of that space as the management company may require
+- Residents who give permission for their designated parking space to be used by any other resident on a regular basis must provide to the management company such information regarding the use of that space as the management company may require.

-- Visitors must only park in the other parking spaces unless a resident has given prior permission for a visitor to park in his or her designated parking space
+- Visitors must only park in the other parking spaces unless a resident has given prior permission for a visitor to park in their designated parking space.

 - The management company reserves the right to take any measures it deems appropriate to enforce these regulations